-Situational Awareness is developed, maintained, lost, and regained at three levels.
+Situational Awareness is developed, maintained and erodes on three levels.
 The highest level of situational awareness is developed by being able to make realistic and accurate projections of the future events.
 The projections are sometimes called “mental models.”
 Projecting the future facilitates being able to see bad things coming… in time to change the outcome.

 If there were ever a theme that runs through everything I teach in my classes about situational awareness it is just that:

-The theme of situational awareness is being able to see the bad things coming in time to change the outcome. [tweet this]
+The mission of SAMatters is to help you see the bad things coming in time to avoid bad outcomes. [tweet this]

 One of the best ways available to see the bad things coming is by forming expectations about the future outcomes of the activities happening at the emergency scene.
 When a crew is given a task there should be two expectations that arise from the assignment:

 1. What will the successful outcome look like as a result of the crew’s performance?

 2. How long should it take the crew to get that task done?

 Thinking in terms of a successful outcome requires one to: